supreeta-anand-byatnal/Emerald-Sprint/README.md

 Your success will be measured by the overall functionality of the plugin, user satisfaction, adoption rate, and the impact of your solution on streamlining the job application process for candidates.

+# Installation instructions :

+Go to the Extensions page by entering chrome://extensions in a new tab.
+(By design chrome:// URLs are not linkable.)

+Alternatively, click on the Extensions menu puzzle button and select Manage Extensions at the bottom of the menu.
+Or, click the Chrome menu, hover over More Tools, then select Extensions.
+Enable Developer Mode by clicking the toggle switch next to Developer mode.

+Click the Load unpacked button and select the extension directory.

+# Pinning the extension :

+By default, when you load your extension locally, it will appear in the extensions menu Puzzle.
+Pin your extension to the toolbar to quickly access your extension during development.